Confidence and supply: Thailand

 In September 2025, the People's Party (successor to the now-dissolved Move Forward Party, winner of the 2023 Thai general election) formed an agreement with the Bhumjaithai Party to lend its votes to Anutin Charnvirakul, enabling him to become the 32nd prime minister of Thailand under the conditions that the Anutin cabinet must commit to a nationwide referendum on constitution amendments, and the dissolution of parliament within 4 months.
 This agreement followed the fall of the Paetongtarn cabinet due to the 2025 Thai political crisis and is relatively unusual.
 Scholars noted that minority governments and confidence-and-supply agreements were virtually unheard of in Thai politics.
 Moreover, the parties involved sit on opposite sides of the political spectrum: Bhumjaithai is staunchly conservative, while the People's Party is progressive, its predecessor having been dissolved due to its calls for monarchy reform.
 A factor that led to this "unlikely alliance" was a peculiarity of the 2017 constitution, which limited candidates for prime minister to those whose names had been submitted by a party prior to the general election.
 This meant that despite being the largest party in the House of Representatives, the People's Party could only support a candidate of one of its ideological rivals.
+The coalition proved unstable and collapsed even before the agreed four month deadline.
+Due to disagreements over the constitutional reform process, the People's Party was already planning a motion of no confidence against Anutin by December 2025, which he then avoided by dissolving parliament and calling for new elections.

 United Kingdom

 Westminster government

-Between 1977 and 1978, Jim Callaghan's Labour Party stayed in power thanks to a confidence-and-supply agreement with the Liberal Party, in a deal which became known as the Lib–Lab Pact.
+Between 1977 and 1978, James Callaghan's Labour Party stayed in power thanks to a confidence-and-supply agreement with the Liberal Party, in a deal which became known as the Lib–Lab Pact.
 In return, the Labour Party agreed to modest policy concessions for the Liberal Party.

 In the aftermath of the 2017 general election which left Theresa May's Conservative Party without a majority, a confidence-and-supply agreement was agreed with the Democratic Unionist Party which lasted until the 2019 general election.

 Devolved government

 Confidence and supply deals are more frequent in the devolved legislatures of Scotland and Wales due to the use of proportional representation.
 The Scottish National Party and Scottish Green Party had a confidence and supply deal in the Scottish Parliament between 2021 and 2024.
-The Welsh Labour Party and Plaid Cymru had a similar co-operation deal in the Welsh Assembly between 2016–October 2017 and 2021–2024.
+The Welsh Labour Party and Plaid Cymru had a similar co-operation deal in the Senedd between 2016–October 2017 and 2021–2024.